Mother of Louisville police shooting victim calls for peace

 The Louisville protests followed the release of a 911 call Taylor’s boyfriend made on March 13, moments after the 26-year-old EMT was shot eight times by narcotics detectives who knocked down her front door.
 No drugs were found in the home.

-Jordan Basham, a 24-year-old white bartender, said she was a few feet from where the people were shot.
+Jordan Basham said she was a few feet from where the people were shot.
 As people fled in terror, a man she didn’t know pushed her to the ground, told her not to move and used his own body to shield her, she said Friday.

 “I’ll never be able to get that picture out of my mind,” she said.
 “But I am still very glad that I was there.
 As long as they’re out there protesting, I’ll be back.”